Arta String Quartet Scotland – Wedding String Quartet Glasgow Edinburgh

 With this in mind, the group will only play outside between the months of June and September, in temperatures no less than 16°C and only if suitable cover is provided (either a canopy, marquee, and possibly large shady trees etc).

-This is the minimum temperature (16°C) specified by the Musicians' Union and is partly due to the risk of wood cracks appearing in the antique instruments.
+This is the minimum temperature (16°C) specified by the Musicians' Union.
 If cover is insufficient (particularly trees) and it rains, the group will be forced to relocate immediately even during the ceremony and/or halfway through a song.

-Also in the vast majority of cases, acoustic groups sound better inside.
+In the vast majority of cases, acoustic groups sound better inside.
 This is because there is no natural acoustic to work with outside so the sound doesn’t project as well or sound as full.
-Due to this we recommend booking the quartet (over the trio) if at any point you wish the musicians to play outside (conditions met and agreed).
+Due to this we recommend booking the quartet (over the trio) if at any point you wish the musicians to play outside (provided the conditions above are met).

 When will you arrive?